UWS Chapter 17: Student Nonacademic Disciplinary Procedures

 The missions of the University of Wisconsin System and its individual institutions can be realized only if the university's teaching, learning, research and service activities occur in living and learning environments free from violence, harassment, fraud, theft, disruption and intimidation.
 In promoting such environments, the university has a responsibility to address student nonacademic misconduct; this responsibility is separate from and independent of any civil or criminal action resulting from a student's conduct.
 This chapter defines nonacademic misconduct, provides university procedures for effectively addressing misconduct, and offers educational responses to misconduct.
-The University of Wisconsin System is committed to respecting students' constitutional rights, including rights of freedom of speech or to peaceably assemble with others.
+The University of Wisconsin System is committed to respecting students' constitutional rights.
+Nothing in this chapter is intended to restrict students' constitutional right, including rights of freedom of speech or to peaceably assemble with others.

 Back to the top